 Rev. Paul Hagedorn

-The Tabernacle Church family has been truly blessed by the presence of the Rev. Paul Hagedorn and his wife Fern.
+The Tabernacle Church family has been truly blessed by the presence of the Rev. Paul Hagedorn and his wife Fern Hagedorn.
+Born in Philadelphia, Rev. Hagedorn has completed over 60 years in the ministry.
+He has served as an interim pastor in eight congregations across both urban and rural settings.

-Born in Philadelphia, Paul has served as an interim pastor in eight congregations across both urban and rural settings.
-Through the seminary’s urban internship program, he mentored numerous leaders, among them the Rev. Dr. James Echols, the Rev. Dr. Charles Leonard, the Rev. Dr. Richard Perry, and many other pastors including the Rev. Gordon Simmons, the Rev. Heidi Neumark, and the Rev. Cibele Kuss—a Brazilian pastor who now leads a social justice organization within the Lutheran Church in Brazil.
+Through the seminary’s urban internship program, Rev. Hagedorn has mentored numerous leaders, among them being the Rev. Dr. James Echols, the Rev. Dr. Charles Leonard, the Rev. Dr. Richard Perry, and many other outstanding pastors including the Rev. Gordon Simmons, the Rev. Heidi Neumark, and the Rev. Cibele Kuss—a Brazilian pastor who now leads a social justice organization within the Lutheran Church in Brazil.

 Paul’s gifts for leadership and vision were widely recognized throughout the Church.
 SEPA Synod Bishop William Janson appointed him to chair the launch of the Lutheran World Hunger Appeal.
 Bishop Stephen Bouman of the Metropolitan New York Synod invited him to develop a comprehensive strategy for urban ministry.
 In the New Jersey Synod, Paul served as Mission Director, a role that later evolved into the Director of Evangelical Mission.
 He was also asked by then–Presiding Bishop, the Rev. Dr. James Crumley, to consider serving as director of world mission.